Spectral triples for the Sierpinski Gasket: Introduction

-While this deformation does not quantize the algebra, which remains $C(\T)$, a zest of noncommutativity is nonetheless present, since the left and right action of functions on the Hilbert space do not coincide (functions do not commute with forms).
+While this deformation does not quantize the algebra, which remains $C(\T)$, a zest of noncommutativity is nonetheless present, since the left and right actions of functions on the Hilbert space do not coincide (functions do not commute with forms).
 This is related to the fact that, while for $\a=1$ the distributional kernel giving rise to the energy on $\T$ is supported on the diagonal, this is no-longer true for $\a<1$.
-In probabilistic terms, the stochastic process on $\T$ generated by $\Delta^\alpha$ is a diffusion (i.e. has continuous paths) when $\alpha =1$ while is purely jumping when $\alpha <1$.
+In probabilistic terms, the stochastic process on $\T$ generated by $\Delta^\alpha$ is a diffusion (i.e. has continuous paths), when $\alpha =1$, while it is purely jumping, when $\alpha <1$.

-A second parameter $\b$ deforms the standard metric scaling parameter, which is equal to $1/2$ for the gasket, to $2^{-\b}$.
+A second deformation parameter $\b$ may be introduced, by replacing the scaling parameter $1/2$ for the gasket with $2^{-\beta}$.
+Even though also this deformation produces interesting spectral triples, as explained below, such deformation is not really needed, since the value $\beta=1$ is not only acceptable, but is the only one which corresponds to the metric gasket embedded in $\br^2$.
+Therefore, apart form the comments here, the results concerning $\beta\ne1$ are confined in Section \ref{betaalpha}.

 An unexpected outcome of the construction is that the two parameters have a quite different role for the gasket as a whole.
 Indeed, $\a$ only plays the role of a threshold parameter.
-The condition $\a\leq\a_0=\frac{\log(10/3)}{\log 4}$ is a necessary condition for formula \eqref{marion} to be finite for finite energy functions, and to reproduce Kigami energy.
+The condition $\a\leq\a_0=\frac{\log(10/3)}{\log 4}$ is a necessary condition for formula \eqref{marionsymmetric} to be finite for finite energy functions, and to reproduce the standard Dirichlet form.
 If, furthermore, $\a>\left(2-\frac{\log(5/3)}{\b \log 2} \right)^{-1}$, one gets a full-fledged spectral triple, whose features only depend on $\b$, which assumes the role of a deformation parameter.

-In fact, for $\a_0<\b\leq1$, the metric $\r_{D,\b}$ is bi-Lipschitz w.r.t. the Euclidean distance raised to the power $\b$ or, equivalently, bi-Lipschitz w.r.t the geodesic metric, induced on $K$ by the Euclidean metric, raised to the power $\b$.
-Consequently, the metric dimension is given by $d_{D,\b}=d_{D,1}\cdot \b^{-1}$, and, as expected, the volume measure $\m_{D,\b}$ coincides (up to a multiplicative constant) with the Hausdorff measure for the dimension $d_{D,\b}$, which in turn coincides with the Hausdorff measure for the dimension $d_S$.
+In fact, for $\a_0<\b\leq1$, the Connes metric $\r_{D,\b}$ is bi-Lipschitz w.r.t. the Euclidean distance raised to the power $\b$ or, equivalently, bi-Lipschitz w.r.t the geodesic metric, induced on $K$ by the Euclidean metric, raised to the power $\b$.
+Consequently, the metric dimension is given by $d_{D,\b}=d_{D,1}\cdot \b^{-1}$, and, as expected, the volume measure $\m_{D,\b}$ coincides (up to a multiplicative constant) with the Hausdorff measure for the dimension $d_{D,\b}$, which in turn coincides with the Hausdorff measure for the dimension $d_H$.
 The energy dimension is given by $\d_{D,\b}=2-\frac{\log(5/3)}{\log 2}\b^{-1}$, and the corresponding energy form do not even depend on $\b$, apart from a multiplicative constant.